Pentagon: $10B cloud contract that snubbed Amazon was legal - KVIA

 Pentagon: $10B cloud contract that snubbed Amazon was legal

-WASHINGTON (AP) — A government watchdog agency said Wednesday the Pentagon’s process for awarding a highly lucrative cloud computing contract to Microsoft was in line with legal and government purchasing standards.
+WASHINGTON (AP) — The Pentagon’s process for awarding a highly lucrative cloud computing contract to Microsoft instead of Amazon was in line with legal and government purchasing standards, a government watchdog agency said Wednesday.

 The Defense Department inspector general found no evidence of White House interference in the contract award process.
 But the report said investigators could not fully review that aspect of the matter because the White House would not allow unfettered access to witnesses.